privacy-tech-lab/gpc-web-crawler/README.md

 All of this happens within the Desktop environment provided by the [headless VNC container](https://github.com/ConSol/docker-headless-vnc-container/tree/master).
 The editable version of this image is in the [Google Drive](https://docs.google.com/presentation/d/1lngYynWwW2UdKyUY5vKhfJ413DSvlGgU/edit?usp=sharing&ouid=112157414060543752223&rtpof=true&sd=true).

-## 5. Components
+## 6. Components

 The GPC Web Crawler consists of various components:

-### 5.1 Crawler Script
+### 6.1 Crawler Script

-The flow of the crawler script is described in the diagram below.
+The flow of the Crawler script is described in the diagram below.

 ![analysis-flow](https://github.com/privacy-tech-lab/gpc-web-crawler/assets/40359590/6261650d-1cc3-4a8e-b6e2-da682e4c1251)